Rights of Accused Students

 During the investigation, the student will have an opportunity to be heard, to submit information and any evidence, to identify witnesses who may have relevant information and to submit questions that they believe should be directed by the Student Conduct Administrator to the individual who reported the violation or to any witness.

 Investigations for conduct matters typically will be completed within fifteen (15) business days while classes are in session.
 Investigations may take longer due to intercessions or School closures.
 Any extension, and the reason for the extension, will be shared with all parties involved in writing via electronic communication.
 The accused student may request a hard copy of such notice.

-Administrative Notice: Students involved in any incident or policy violation will meet with a Student Conduct Administrator to discuss ways to resolve the alleged violation(s).
+Student Conduct Hearing Notice: Students involved in any incident or policy violation will meet with a Student Conduct Administrator to discuss ways to resolve the alleged violation(s).
 A violation may be resolved or addressed through a conduct meeting, administrative conduct hearing or conduct hearing panel.
 The CSCO may determine which form of resolution is appropriate depending on the nature and severity of the violation.

 Prior to any formal conduct proceeding, the student will be informed in writing of the following:

 - The day, date, time and location of the hearing, with at least three (3) business days’ notice, unless the student waives this right or the CSCO (or designee) believes extraordinary circumstances exist;

 - The specific School policies that have allegedly been violated;